PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He is not a man of honor," protested Relan.

-"Kid, you don't know this yet, but Men of Honor?
-Not all that useful."
+"Kid, you don't know this yet, but Men of Honor aren't really all that useful."

 "He means to lead us into a trap and steal the contents of your precious bag," he said.